nelsonwenner/mobile-sensors-filter-mahony/README.md

 </h2>

 ## :bulb: About
 This project is an application that uses data from its sensors such as accelerometer and gyroscope to be used in some type of manipulation involving games, among others.
-In this example, I transmit this data from the sensors via WebSocket and manipulate a 3D object, [demonstration](https://youtu.be/x0P_QC6Bt64).
+In this example, I transmit this data from the sensors via WebSocket and manipulate a 3D object.

 ## :movie_camera: Preview